EthanRosenthal/website-source/content/blog/optimal-peanut-butter-and-banana/index.md

 1. Define an overall objective and then employ a black box optimizer to search the space more efficiently.
 The space involves things like order of polygon placement and the angle of the polygon when it's placed.

 For months, I waffled back and forth between searching GitHub for implementations and trying to code up my own.
 One night I would spend 3 hours failing to compile C dependencies, while the next night I would read academic papers and hack away.
 In the end, I got about halfway to a solution before stumbling upon [nest2D](https://github.com/markfink/nest2D) which provides python bindings for a C++ [library](https://github.com/tamasmeszaros/libnest2d/tree/master).
 Figuring out this library's C dependencies wasn't [too bad](https://github.com/markfink/nest2D/pull/2).
-The only output of the library is an SVG file with a fixed rectangular shape containing images of the nested polygons, so I have to parse the SVG afterwards, scale the polygons back to their original image, then translate and rotate them to overlay the original bread box.
+The only output of the library is an SVG file with a fixed rectangular shape containing images of the nested polygons, so I have to parse the SVG afterwards, scale the polygons back to their original image, then translate and rotate them to overlay with the original bread box.
 Nevertheless, this all ended up being easier than finishing my own library.

 Thankfully, the nesting library is quite fast, so I start with 2 banana slices and keep running the nesting algorithm with more and more slices until no more can be added.